asdaa0/HWIDGEN-SRC/docs/Documentation.md

 The activation process will only be performed once per each single machine, Windows 10 then gets activated/converted from a MSDN license (in case it was detected e.g. in case a product key was found - Retail/embedded BIOS) to a Digital License in order to activate the OS.

+## Files
+* `GATHEROSSTATE.EXE`: Taken from the official MS ISO.
+* `GATHEROSSTATELTSB15.EXE` Also taken from official LTSB image.
+* `hwid.kms38.gen.mk6.exe` the (latest) HWIDGEN version (closed source)
+* `HWIDGEN-source.ahk`: Basically the heart of HWIDGEN tool, it provides the entire source code.
+* `LIC.SWITCHER.EXE`: Basically the upper layer which checks the Windows version, installed key and allows you to manually switch the Windows license.
+Once the utility is manually started it will create (in the same dir as the executable is) a debug file called `LIC_SWITCH.log`.
+* `PID8.VBS` is a Visual Basic script which checks the OS HWID status and matches the key with a pre-configured keylist.
+* `PKCONFIG.TXT` Stores all official Windows versions (except some homebrew SKUs).
+* [SLSHIM](https://github.com/vyvojar/slshim/releases) `SLSHIM32_AIO.DLL` is a modified version which works on x86 & x64 versions.
+The original project compiles the .dll based on the OS, slshim32.dll for x86 and slshim64.dll for x64 ISOs.
+* `WARNH.EXE` & `WARNK.EXE` are basically the same, it outputs a "warning popup", which tells you that your Windows version is not genuine.
+The H version represents HWID and the K version is for KMS38 activation methods.

 ## Is the tool "hwidgen" a legal activation method?

 It's a **gray-zone**.
 The tool itself is against Microsoft Windows 10 ToS, however the used methods are controversial and theoretically legal because they are not hacking, manipulating any official Windows files or altering official servers.